BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 In order to verify, that everything is set up properly, I recommend using the [research proposal template](https://github.com/stefantruehl/research-proposal-template) that I host on my GitHub account.

 #### Step 1: Clone the repo on to your local machine
-Use the git client of your choosing to clone the repo locally.
+Use the git client of your choosing to clone the repository locally.
 Using the console client, the command is:
 ```sh
 git clone git@github.com:stefantruehl/research-proposal-template.git